Cops: Man charged with high school trespassing

 The school was put on lockdown until officers found Yurchenko and arrested him, police said.

-Yurchenko was awaiting arraignment Wednesday in First District Court in Hempstead on a charge of third-degree criminal trespass, police said.
+Yurchenko was released and a temporary order of protection was issued at his arraignment Wednesday in First District Court in Hempstead on a charge of third-degree criminal trespass, police said.

 Comments